emw7/flexms/extra/examples/ex-platform-service-runtime/README.md

 Un errore di tipo server dovrà quindi definire il proprio `code` e l'errore specifico che l'ha causato:

-Yes, there is a difference among the client errors and the server errors.
+Yes, there is a difference between the client errors and the server errors.
-It has been accepted as reasonable as while for the client error the application can only specialize the tipology for what concerns the server erros the application can defined its own.
-This is depicted in the diagram a the end of the _Error management_ part of this chapter.
+It has been accepted as reasonable as while for the client error, the application can only specialize the typology for what concerns the server errors the application can define its own.
+This is depicted in the diagram at the end of the _Error management_ part of this chapter.

 ```java
 public final class StorageNotAvailabledServerRequestErrorException extends ServerRequestErrorException {